jonas089/articles/02-starks.md

 ## Toyni STARK
 I am working on a toy implementation of STARK constructions [here](https://github.com/jonas089/toyni).
 This article is closely aligned with the code that I am writing in that repository, so please open an issue if you discover an inaccuracy or mistake in my current understanding of DEEP / FRI.
+Toyni is an active work in progress and will undergo major changes to closely align with this article.

+>[!WARNING]
+> In production starks we use randomness to blind the trace.
+> For example, the values alpha and z are derived using fiat-shamir, after the prover committed to the
+> LDE of the Trace.